BILGI-IE-423/ie423-2025-2026-termproject-overfitters/docs/ResearchProposalPreprocessing.md

 ---

 - **Step 4 — Country-Level Filtering**
-  To improve time-series consistency, we removed countries with fewer than 4 distinct years of WFP data.
+  Continuing in `scripts/02_preprocess_data.py` to improve time-series consistency, we removed countries with fewer than 4 distinct years of WFP data.
   We also excluded countries with fragmented year coverage, since unstable temporal patterns would weaken lag and rolling-window calculations.

 ---